pyladiesams/global-ai-bootcamp-mar2025/README.md

 ## Global AI Bootcamp 2025 Keynote

-In this year's keynote, Roelant, Sammy, and Henk from the Global AI Community team up with well-known speakers like Scott Hanselman, Guido van Rossum, Jennifer Marsman, and Sarah Bird to talk about how AI is changing the game for developers.
+In this year's keynote, the Global AI Community teams up with well-known speakers like Scott Hanselman, Guido van Rossum, Jennifer Marsman, and Sarah Bird to talk about how AI is changing the game for developers.
 They explain how Python is a big deal in this shift and show off the latest cool stuff happening with AI agents.
 Throughout their chat, they stress how important it is for developers to pick up AI skills while also thinking about doing things ethically and responsibly.
 This straightforward discussion gives a clear picture of where AI is today and what it might mean for developers in the future.

 Watch the keynote "Embracing New Skills and Responsibilities" [here](link)